dustinpfister/blog_posts/_posts/js-string-replace.md

 // 'This is some text that also has some tables in it, but I do not want theme there for some reason.'
 ```

-The pattern will of course need to be tweaked a little down and then, but the basic idea is there.
+The pattern will of course need to be tweaked a little now and then, but the basic idea is there.

 ### 3.1 - Replacing what is between two patterns with something involving what is between them